ZPGuiGroupWhu/ScaleFC/readme.md

 - `impact_of_two_parameters.csv` is the result of ARI scores of the section impact of two parameters.
 - `ScaleFC_each_step_time.csv` summarizes the time of each step of ScaleFC.
 - `ScaleFC-para-nonpara-time.csv` stores the execuation time of ScaleFC with and without parallel computing.
 - `synthetic_clustering_resuls.csv` is the result of four algorithms on synthetic datasets.
+- `synthetic_clustering_resuls_with_sf_and_FDS.csv` is the result of four algorithms on synthetic datasets with scale factor and *Flow Dissimilarity* metric.
 - `time-complexity-500-5000-100-xxxx.csv` stores the time complexity of four methods on datasets of varying size (small-scale).
 - `time-complexity-5500-20000-500-xxxx.csv` stores the time complexity of four methods on datasets of varying size (large-scale).